 NOTE 1: The timeout period for liveness check is pre-configured in the UE in implementation-specific way.

+If the UE supports N1 mode and N1 mode capability is enabled, the UE shall indicate the PDU session ID in the IKE_AUTH request message during the IKEv2 authentication and tunnel establishment for initial attach.

+If the UE supports N1 mode and N1 mode capability is disabled, the UE may indicate the PDU session ID in the IKE_AUTH request message during the IKEv2 authentication and tunnel establishment for initial attach.

+If the UE supports N1 mode, regardless whether the N1 mode capability is enabled or disabled, the UE shall indicate the PDU session ID in the IKE_AUTH request message during the IKEv2 authentication and tunnel establishment for handover of an existing PDN connection from EPS which the PDU session ID is associated with, or for transferring of an existing PDU session from 5GS.

-If the UE supports N1 mode, the UE shall indicate the PDU session ID in the IKE_AUTH request message.
-If N1 mode capability is disabled, the UE may indicate the PDU session ID in the IKE_AUTH request message.
+If the UE supports N1 mode, regardless whether the N1 mode capability is enabled or disabled, the UE shall not indicate the PDU session ID in the IKE_AUTH request message during the IKEv2 authentication and tunnel establishment for handover of a PDN connection which no PDU session ID is associated with.

 In order to indicate the PDU session ID in the IKE_AUTH request message, the UE shall include the N1_MODE_CAPABILITY Notify payload as defined in clause 8.2.9.15 in the IKE_AUTH request message and shall:

 - if the UE is establishing a PDN connection not related to any existing PDU session or any existing PDN connection, allocate a PDU session ID which is not currently being used by another PDU session over either 3GPP access or non-3GPP access, set the PDU Session ID field of the N1_MODE_CAPABILITY Notify payload to the allocated PDU session ID, and associate the allocated PDU session ID with the PDN connection that is being established;